smartypantsgc9/website_dsc180a/README.md

 > pip install requests

-You might have to install some more modules depending on your base environment
+You might have to install some more modules depending on your base environment.

 > python3 app/run.py

-resolve dependency issues by running the script and running the relevant pip commands pertaining to the issues.

-Second command line window:
+# Second command line window:

-Have npm installed.
-Can get it online.
+Have npm/Node.js installed.
+You can get it online.

 > cd website_dsc180 (or whatever directory you will be using)

 > source env/bin/activate

 > cd frontend

+> npm install

 > npm start